 The evolution of international law

-International law is used to bring actions against states on behalf of individuals who have been tortured – see R (Al Skeini and others) v Secretary of State for Defence
+International law has been used in public law claims in the UK courts.
+For example, claims have been brought against the state on behalf of individuals who have been tortured – for example, R (Al Skeini and others) v Secretary of State for Defence EWHC 2911 (Admin)

 It has also been used in crucial environmental cases .
 In the case of Client Earth (no.2) v Secretary of State for the Environment, Food and Rural Affairs, CO/1508/2016, Client Earth won a legal challenge against the government over its failure to tackle illegal air pollution across the UK.